 There are many special occasions in one’s life, and being present for the birth of any creature is truly amazing.
-When an animal gives birth, it is without a doubt one of the most special aspects of being an animal parent (or grandparent).

 If your feline is about to have kittens, try to set aside some time to prepare yourself and her in order to take care of your new family.

-Signs and symptoms: What to Look For
+Signs & Symptoms: What to Look For

 Cats are highly protective of their young and may even try to hide being pregnant from you!
 Usually, during the first few weeks you may not notice anything, but if you spot any of the following symptoms and want to be prepared, then take her to your vet as soon as you can.
 This is a list of the main symptoms, although, keep in mind that every cat is different and may display some or any mixture of these signs: